What to Document First If You Want Your Business to Run Itself

 Freedom Comes From Strong Systems

-A business that’s completely self-sufficient doesn’t happen overnight.
+The completion of a business that is completely self-sufficient does not occur overnight.
 However, it’s something that can slowly build through structured, small steps so that you always know exactly where you can take a positive action.

 Once everything works seamlessly and you don’t have to stay on top of every single operation, you’ll finally have what most entrepreneurs strive for: freedom.